Butterfly

 of new challenges.

-Tourscher Homestead I-in progress
+Tourscher Homestead I

 The dread of that road,